 How and when can I visit the college and the campus?

-The 2018 UW College of Education Prospective Student Days!
-This year we will host both an on-campus series of events (March 29 and 30) as well as webinars for those who cannot join us in person (March 14 & April 9).
-On March 29 and 30, we have planned our events in conjunction with the campus-wide Graduate Opportunities and Minority Achievement Program's (GO-MAP) Prospective Student Days so that you can maximize your time here on campus.
+The 2019 UW College of Education Prospective Student Days!
+This year we will host both an on-campus series of events (April 4 and 5) as well as webinars for those who cannot join us in person (March 20 and April 10).
+On April 4 and 5, we have planned our events in conjunction with the campus-wide Graduate Opportunities and Minority Achievement Program's (GO-MAP) Prospective Student Days so that you can maximize your time here on campus.
 For more information, visit:

 Other Dates.
 If you are not able to visit during the above dates, please contact the Office of Student Services and/or the Office of Student Diversity and Inclusion for suggestions about planning your visit.